Installing and using HDSDR

 Click "Start" or press F2.

-Make sure that the IQ Swap is set correctly.
+Make sure that the IQ Swap (Options - Input Channel Mode for RX) is set correctly.
 Ensure that SSB signals are on the correct sideband and that tuning is correct, that higher frequencies ARE actually to the right.

 For receive the image has to be set manually.
 Maybe an automatic system will eventually be implemented.